 Buccaneer Athletic Tradition

 Though Barry University is still young when it comes to intercollegiate athletics, it is a heavyweight when it comes to national success.
-Over the first 29 years of Buccaneer Athletics, Barry has already won 11 national championships -- three each in women's soccer and volleyball, two each in men's golf and men's tennis and one in women's tennis.
-In addition, Barry has crowned 259 All-Americans in 13 different sports and 299 Scholar All-Americans, sending numerous teams and individuals to post-season playoffs and national championship competitions.
+Over the first 30 years of Buccaneer Athletics, Barry has already won 13 national championships -- three each in women's soccer, men's golf and volleyball and two each in women's tennis and men's tennis.
+In addition, Barry has crowned 277 All-Americans in 13 different sports and 319 Scholar All-Americans, sending numerous teams and individuals to post-season playoffs and national championship competitions.

 The Buccaneer athletic program is one of the most competitive in NCAA Division II.
-The men's and women's tennis teams have advanced to the NCAA Tournament 20 straight years, tied for the most appearances in school history.
-The women's tennis team earned their 22nd total bid in 2013, two more than men's tennis and three more than women's soccer.
+The men's and women's tennis teams have advanced to the NCAA Tournament 21 straight years.
+The women's tennis team earned their 23nd total bid in 2014, two more than men's tennis and three more than women's soccer.

 In 2012-13, the Bucs finished 13th in the Learfield Sports/NACDA Director's Cup compeition, their third highest finish, bolstered by national championships in both men's tennis and men's golf.
 It was the first time in school history that the Bucs had won two national titles in the same year.
 The rowing team came in second, women's golf finished third and women's tennis ended up tied for fifth.
 Along with a regional semifinal finish by softball, the Bucs compiled the most spring points of any school in Division II, the third time in four years that they were spring champions.